ankitects/faqs/src/the-2021-scheduler.md

 ### Burying

-When burying is enabled, cards are now excluded from the queues at the start of a study session.
+When burying is enabled, cards are now excluded from the card counts at the start of a study session.
 Previously if you had 10 forward and 10 reversed cards, the counts would start at 20 and jump down as you review, but with v3 they'll start directly at 10.